Calgary Public Library Foundation

 Finances

-This charity report is an update that is being reviewed by Calgary Public Library Foundation.
+This charity report is an update that has been sent to Calgary Public Library Foundation for review.
 Changes and edits may be forthcoming.

 Financial Review